-The benefits to optimizing airflow in your data center are numerous, with the most attention-getting reason being up to a 30% energy savings.
+The benefits to improving airflow management in your data center are numerous, with the most attention-getting reason being up to a 30% energy savings.
 But achieving this type of savings is much more involved than simply turning off a CRAC unit.
 The underlying issues must be addressed and resolved before mechanical load can be reduced and savings realized.

-The good news is that there are ways to achieve these efficiency gains without breaking the bank – simple best practices that yield real results.
+The good news is that there are ways to achieve these efficiency gains without breaking the bank – simple airflow best practices that yield real results.

 Plug the Holes